 In these specific scenarios, landing pages have several benefits over creating a new page that’s in-line with your website’s design.
 Here’s a quick summary of the most important ones:

 PPC campaigns, such as Google Ads, rely heavily on your landing page – and for a good reason.
-During the first stages of a new website build, which in our process are the Strategy & Analysis and Content Creation phases, we lay foundations for your website.
+During the first stages of a new website build, you lay foundations for your website.

 These foundations include aspects such as SEO keywords and funnels optimised for your target audience.
 But in most cases, the number of keywords is limited.
 User experience is now much more important than stuffing search phrases to satisfy search engine crawlers.